spulec/django-file-keeper/README.md

-## Django-File-Keeper - file storage for management command in django
+## Django-File-Keeper - file storage for management commands in django
 [![Build Status](https://secure.travis-ci.org/spulec/django-file-keeper.png)](http://travis-ci.org/spulec/Django-File-Keeper)

-Do you ever commit large data fixtures to your git repo just so that you can run a once-off management command with that data?
+Do you ever commit large data fixtures to your git repo just so that you can run a one-off management command with that data?
 Not anymore.

 Django-File-Keeper makes it easy to seamlessly have those files uploaded to S3 during development and downloaded from S3 on production meaning that you never need to commit those fixtures again.

-For example, imagine the marketing department hands you a csv file of new users (new_users.csv) that need to be added into our system.
+For example, imagine the marketing department hands you a csv file of new users (new_users.csv) that need to be added into our production system.

 First, we upload the file to s3.